This post contains affiliate links. Thanks for your support!

 College Exam Preparations for High Schoolers

 - SAT– The infamous Scholastic Aptitude Test has sections devoted to math.
-A working knowledge of Algebra and Geometry is a must for this test.
+A working knowledge of Algebra, Geometry, and Trigonometry is a must for this test.

 Resources for Exam Preparation